infinum/qa-handbook/Automation/General.md

 You can code and run your tests using just a text editor or an actual IDE which will help you organize your tests and test data, connect to bug tracking systems, etc.

 One thing to keep in mind is that the UI tests are the slowest kind of tests.
-You should think twice when considering which UI tests to automated.
+You should think twice when considering which UI tests to automate.
 Start with the most important tests that will help the QA team and reduce the regression time.

 **API testing**